rsinghlab/pyaging/docs/source/installation.rst

     git clone https://github.com/rsinghlab/pyaging.git
     pip install pyaging/ --user

-Or by simply going to the cloned repository and running setup.py:
+Or by simply going to the cloned repository if you have poetry installed:

 .. code-block:: bash

     git clone https://github.com/rsinghlab/pyaging.git
     cd pyaging/
-    python setup.py install --user
+    poetry

 Lastly, it can be installed from source: